Fernando Cornejo (footballer, born 1995)

 Fernando Nicolás Cornejo Miranda (born 26 December 1995) is a Chilean footballer who plays as a midfielder for Ecuadorian club LDU Quito.

 Club career

 He made his senior debut in Primera División for Cobreloa, on December 8, 2013, when he came on as a substitute in the second half against Universidad de Chile.

 In November 2022, he joined Palestino for the 2023 season.

 In the second half of 2024, Cornejo moved abroad and joined Ecuadorian club LDU Quito.

 International career

 Cornejo represented Chile U20 at the Torneo Cuatro Naciones Chile 2014.

 Personal life

-He is the son of former Chile international footballer Fernando Cornejo Jiménez.
+He is the son of former Chile international footballer Fernando Cornejo Jiménez and the older brother of Lucas Cornejo.